amitjoshi9627/WolfTube/README.md

 ##### If you are getting error on python versions in Windows.
 Please try changing `python3` to `python` in each command you run.

+## Added Streamlit Web app
+> Made a Web App using [__Streamlit__](https://www.streamlit.io/).
+#### To run Web App:
+1. Go to _src/_ folder.
+2. Run command `streamlit run app.py`
+3. On the Browser, Enter the Url and select a download option.
+4. Click _Download_ button to start Downloading.
+5. Video/ Audio will be downloaded in the Video/Audio Folder.

 ## Thank You!
 __Please Give a :star2: if you :+1: it.__